Sunday, December 13, 2020

 - Upper pic:

-• Upper part is pagodas on the west side of Sunnyside Canyon.
+Pagodas on the west side of

-• Lower part is Sunnyside Canyon itself.
+• Lower part: Sunnyside Canyon itself

 - Lower pic: Beautiful ZCC